IGLADI/ELK-integration-project/README.md

 cp ./.env.example ./.env
 ```

-To start ELK for the first time run (keep in mind the reverse proxy should be in the same network (you could create a new one and add kibana to it) (if you use one, port 5601 is standard used for the web interface, feel free to unasign it inside `./src/docker-compose.yml` if you use a reverse proxy)):
+To start ELK for the first time run (keep in mind the reverse proxy should be in the same network (you could create a new one and add kibana to it) (if you use one, port 5601 is used for the web interface by default, feel free to unassign it inside `./src/docker-compose.yml` if you use a reverse proxy)):

 ```bash
 docker compose up setup